 As a pretty prevalent pest, the whitefly is especially detrimental to plants.
 White fruit flies expand quite quickly and can cause severe infestations.
 Their elimination isn’t the easiest job, so it’s critical to notice early signs of infestation to treat it well and keep it under control.
-No need to panic—it’s possible to eliminate white fruit flies from your garden or greenhouse.
-Here are some tips for identifying, controlling, and how to get rid of white fruit flies!
+No need to panic—it’s possible to eliminate white fruit fly problem or get rid of fruit flies from your garden or greenhouse.
+Here are some tips for identifying, controlling, and rid of fruit flies and how to get rid of white fruit flies!

 - 1 How to Get Rid of White Fruit Flies – What are They?